regancipher/regancipher.github.io/_posts/2025-10-09-soundpeats-h3-review.md

     <img src="/assets/images/reviews/soundpeats-h3/graph_1.png" alt="Frequency response" style="max-width: 100%; border-radius: 12px;">
 </div>

 Whilst it's pretty clear what SoundPEATS are going for in terms of the H series target curve, an iterative approach to refining the sound is evident when you look at the transition from H1 to H3.
-The big low-end and mid-bass emphasis of the previous two versions has been reigned in somewhat, whilst the less-offensive treble has been retained, with some minor adjustment.
-The H3 has tried to trim a little brightness from the upper midrange too to give it a more 'hifi-style' profile, and it definitely achieves that, but I'd argue the changes from the H2 actually harm the sound more than improving it, with vocals often sounding a bit honky and nasal.
+The H3, like the Air5 Pro and Pro Plus, adopts SoundPEATS new take on their 'Classic' house sound - the big low-end and mid-bass emphasis of the previous two versions has been reigned in somewhat, whilst the less-offensive treble has been retained, with some minor adjustment.
+SoundPEATS has tried to trim a little brightness from the upper midrange too to give it a more 'hifi-style' profile, and it definitely achieves that, but I'd argue the changes from the H2 actually harm the sound more than improving it, with vocals often sounding a bit honky and nasal.
 Tonally, it sounds better, but in terms of actual enjoyment, I feel like it needs quite a bit of adjustment to show off the H3's full capabilities.

 <div style="display: grid; grid-template-columns: 1fr 1fr; gap: 1rem; margin: 2rem 0;">
     <img src="/assets/images/reviews/soundpeats-h3/9.jpg" alt="App EQ" style="width: 100%; border-radius: 12px;">